UmayirFeroze/GovHack-Charging-Electric-Vehicles-in-the-ACT/README.md

 Our data-driven solution challenges the notion that more data is always better.
 By leveraging a targeted dataset, we can optimize EV charging infrastructure, promote EV adoption, and provide the government with informed insights for future planning.
-This marks a significant step towards creating a sustainable and efficient electric vehicle ecosystem that benefits both users and the environment.
+This marks a significant step towards creating a sustainable and efficient electric vehicle ecosystem that benefits both users and the government.